kazuibasou/hyper-dk-series/README.md

 # hyper-dk-series
-Hyper dK-series is a family of reference models for hypergraphs.
+Hyper dK-series is a family of randomized reference models for hypergraphs.